ghost-fvtt/fxmaster/README.md

 - Global effects called weather effects like clouds, fog, but also crows and bats
 - Filters including color overlays and underwater
+- Clickable special effects, using video effects provided by external sources

 This module is made to have an easy configuration.